 Plus it’s hard to build fitness of any kind while standing still.

-The COVID-19 pandemic has accelerated the use of digital commerce technology to the point customers in Australia experienced “a few years of growth compressed into a few months.”*
+The COVID-19 pandemic has accelerated the use of digital commerce technology to the point customers in Australia - for example - experienced “a few years of growth compressed into a few months.”*